lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

 in ``printf()``, the {fmt} library uses ``{}`` to embed format descriptors.
 In the simplest case, no additional characters are needed as {fmt} will choose the default format based on the data type of the argument.
-Alternatively the ``fmt::print()`` function may be used instead of ``printf()`` or ``fprintf()``.
-In addition, several LAMMPS output functions, that originally accepted a single string as arguments have been overloaded to accept a format string with optional arguments as well (e.g., ``Error::all()``, ``Error::one()``, ``utils::logmesg()``).
+Otherwise the ``fmt::print()`` function may be used instead of ``printf()`` or ``fprintf()``.
+In addition, several LAMMPS output functions, that originally accepted a single string as argument have been overloaded to accept a format string with optional arguments as well (e.g., ``Error::all()``, ``Error::one()``, ``utils::logmesg()``).